Evil Queen (Disney): Once Upon a Time

-An almost entirely alternate take on the character of the Evil Queen is Regina Mills, the main antagonist in the first season of the 2011 ABC live-action TV series Once Upon a Time, where she is played by Lana Parrilla.
-Regina is the mayor of the idyllic town of Storybrooke, Maine, but is secretly the Evil Queen of legend, having cursed many beloved fairy-tale characters to live in a dimension without magic, where they will never get their happy endings and almost everyone but Regina has been given false memories.
-She is the adoptive mother of Henry Mills, a ten-year-old born in our world outside Storybrooke, whom she genuinely loves but has a strained relationship with due to his discovery of the curse, which she tries to convince him is just a child's delusion.
-The first season revolves around Henry's attempts to prove to newcomer Emma Swan that she is the prophecized savior who can break Regina's curse.
+An almost entirely alternate take on the character of the Evil Queen is Regina Mills, the main antagonist of the first season of the 2011 ABC live-action television series Once Upon a Time, where she is played by Lana Parrilla.
+Regina is the mayor of the idyllic town of Storybrooke, Maine, but is secretly the Evil Queen of legend, having cursed many beloved fairy-tale characters to live in a dimension without magic, where they never have their happy endings and almost everyone but Regina has been given false memories.
+She is the adoptive mother of Henry Mills, a ten-year-old born in the real world outside Storybrooke, whom she genuinely loves but has a strained relationship with due to his discovery of the curse, which she tries to convince him is just a child's delusion.
+The first season revolves around Henry's attempts to prove to newcomer Emma Swan that she is the prophesied savior who can break Regina's curse.

 The show is not directly based on the Disney animated films, but is inspired by them and makes many references to them.
 One of its episodes is titled "The Evil Queen".
-Regina's reason for hating Snow White is not, as in the fairy-tale and Disney film, jealousy of her beauty, but rather resentment over the fact that as a child, Snow unwittingly revealed Regina's romance with Daniel the stable boy, which led to Daniel's death and Regina being trapped in a loveless marriage to Snow's father King Leopold.
-Unlike her classic depiction, Regina does not die and ultimately redeems herself and becomes one of the major protagonists of the series.
+Regina's reason for hating Snow White is not, as in the fairy-tale and Disney film, jealousy of her beauty, but rather resentment over the fact that as a child, Snow unwittingly revealed Regina's romance with a stable boy named Daniel, which led to Daniel's death and Regina being trapped in a loveless marriage to Snow's father, King Leopold.
+Unlike her classic depiction, Regina does not die and ultimately redeems herself, becoming one of the main protagonists of the series.